top of page

 This is hard to answer as some clients get what they need from 6-12 sessions, but others find longer term work more beneficial, I offer open ended work for those needing longer support, on average I find most people have around 20 sessions.
 I am happy to discuss fortnightly sessions after 6-8 weeks if this is appropriate.

-Please remember we are all unique and every persons life and counselling journey is different.
+Please remember we are all unique and every persons life and journey is different.

 HOW DO I SCHEDULE AN APPOINTMENT?